CBD reacts differently depending on the person who takes it, so it's difficult to answer the question 'how long does CBD last'.

 On the other hand, consuming CBD on a full stomach slows CBD metabolism, causing the impact to last longer but slowing the uptake considerably.

-Frequency Of CBD Use:
+Frequency Of Use

 Some studies indicate that how often you use CBD can affect how long it stays in your system.
-CBD itself is non-toxic so it is unlikely that you would build up a specific resistance to it.
+CBD itself is non-toxic so it is unlikely that you would build up a resistance to it.

 However, when used regularly CBD tends to build up in your body causing its effects to last longer.
 With time, you may find that a small dose will achieve the same results you used to experience from taking a larger dose.